linnarsson-lab/FISHscale/README.md

 # Getting started

-The following instructions should work for Linux and Mac.
+The following instructions should work for Linux and Mac, and probably also Windows.

 In a fresh Anaconda environment install FISHscale:
 ```